Svetlana Kuznetsova: 2006: Return to form

 Kuznetsova started her season at the Australian Open and reached the fourth round before losing there to top seed Davenport.
 Several weeks later, Kuznetsova rebounded at Dubai, defeating world No. 2 Mauresmo in the quarterfinals for her first win over a top ten player since 2004.
 She lost to Henin in the semifinals.
-In March, Kuznetsova defeated former world No. 1 Martina Hingis in the third round of the NASDAQ-100 Open in Miami, before going on to defeat world No. 1 Mauresmo in the semifinals.
+In March, Kuznetsova defeated former world No. 1, Martina Hingis, in the third round of the Miami Open, before going on to defeat world No. 1 Mauresmo in the semifinals.
 In the final, she defeated Sharapova to win the first Tier I title of her career and her first singles title in 18 months.
 This win returned her to the top ten.

 Kuznetsova reached her second final of the year at the clay-court J&S Cup in Warsaw, defeating Venus Williams en route.
-In the final, she lost to world No. 2 Clijsters, marking third consecutive runner-up finish at that event.
+In the final, she lost to world No. 2, Clijsters, marking third consecutive runner-up finish at that event.
 At the French Open, Kuznetsova reached the quarterfinals for the first time, where she defeated 14th seed Dinara Safina.
 In the semifinals, she defeated 17-year-old Czech Nicole Vaidišová after saving a match point.
 In her second Grand Slam final, Kuznetsova lost to Henin.
 Kuznetsova reached only the third round at Wimbledon, losing to 27th seed Li Na.

-At the US Open Kuznetsova lost in the fourth round to 19th seed Jelena Janković.
+At the US Open, Kuznetsova lost in the fourth round to 19th seed Jelena Janković.
 In September, she won her second title of the year at the $225,000 Commonwealth Bank Tennis Classic in Bali as the top seeded – for the first time in her career – defeating Davenport in the semifinals and Marion Bartoli in the final.
 The following week, she won the China Open in Beijing, after defeating world No. 1 Mauresmo in the final.

-Competing at the season-ending WTA Tour Championships, played in Madrid, for the second time Kuznetsova again failed to advance past the preliminary round-robin stage, winning just one of her three matches.
+Competing at the season-ending Tour Championships, played in Madrid, for the second time Kuznetsova again failed to advance past the preliminary round-robin stage, winning just one of her three matches.
 She finished the season as world No. 4.